 - how much has been paid in

 - how the fund’s investments have performed - they can go up or down

 - how you decide to take your money

 Types of personal pension

 There are different types of personal pension.
 They include:

 - stakeholder pensions - these must meet specific government requirements, for example limits on charges

 - self-invested personal pensions (SIPPs) - these allow you to control the specific investments that make up your pension fund

 You can either make regular or individual lump sum payments to a pension provider.
 They will send you annual statements, telling you how much your fund is worth.

-Check that your pension scheme is registered with HM Revenue and Customs (HMRC) for tax relief.
+You usually get tax relief on money you pay into a pension.
+Check with your provider that your pension scheme is registered with HM Revenue and Customs (HMRC) - if it’s not registered, you won’t get tax relief.